themoonisacheese/2bored2wait/README.md

  cd 2bored2wait
 ```

-3. Run `npm install` to install the required libraries
+3. Run ```yarn``` to install the required libraries
-4. Start the program with `npm start`.
+4. Start the program with ````yarn start````.

 ### Docker

 1. Read the code to ensure I'm not stealing your credentials.
 I'm not, but you shouldn't take my word for it.
 If you don't know how to read it, downloading stuff off the internet and giving it your password is probably a bad idea anyway.
-2. `docker run -d -p 8080:8080 -p 25565:25565 -e NODE_CONFIG='{"username":"user@domain.com","mcPassword":"password","updatemessage":"n","BotToken":""}' 2bored2wait/2bored2wait:latest`.
+2. `docker run -d -p 8080:8080 -p 25565:25565 -e NODE_CONFIG='{"username": "account email", "accountType": "mojang or microsoft", "mcPassword": "your password", "BotToken": "your discord bot token"}' 2bored2wait/2bored2wait:latest`.
 The docker image is automatically up to date after each push to this repo.
 Docker images are available for `amd64` and `arm64` among other platforms.
 3. Open a browser and navigate to http://localhost:8080
 4. Press the "Start queuing" button.
 The queue position indicator auto-updates, but sometimes it takes a while to start counting (like 1 min).
 5. Once the queue reaches a low number, connect to the Minecraft server at address `localhost`.